Las Vegas Strip Must-See Attractions

 attractions on the Las Vegas Strip and downtown Las Vegas.
 You can use this article as a guide and attractions you want to see as your time permits.
-Click on any picture for a larger view.
+Click on small pictures for a larger view.
 I recommend you Spend most of the first